 Once the stock market is on a roll and the portfolio is can in value, it’s a great time to be an investor.
 When circumstances are difficult, though, self-doubt and ill-advised strategies will take over.

-Try seeking a financial analyst to examine your investments and offer an unbiased opinion about your financial strategy, especially your long-term investment decision.
+Try seeking a financial analyst to examine your investments and offer an unbiased opinion about your financial strategy, especially it’s your best long-term investment decision.

 For the same cause, it’s not unusual for financial consultants to have their own financial consultant on their payroll.
 Knowing that you can contact someone to talk you through difficult times is an extra bonus.